daniblu/lang_ana_assignment_5/README.md

 The goal of this repository is to investigate childrens' use of selected word classes (aka. parts of speech) during the years of first-language acquisition as well as to track the equivalent for child-directed speech.
 Some related questions are: Which word classes does a child familiarize itself with faster?
 What is the learning trajectory and how does it differ among word classes?
 Does change in child-directed speech reflect the child's increasing langauge expertise?

 ## Solution
-All code written for this assignment is within ``src``.
+All code written for this assignment is within ``src``.  _The scripts assume that ``src`` is the working directory_.
 Here follows a description of the functionality of all the scripts in the folder.

 - __preprocess.py__: The script fetches the transcripts of a user-defined corpus from the [CHILDES](https://sla.talkbank.org/TBB/childes) database - a database of transcribed child language - using the [Python API](https://github.com/TalkBank/TBDBpy) to TalkBankDB.
 The database path can be set from the terminal when running the script, e.g., ``python3 preprocess.py --corpus childes Eng-NA Braunwald`` which is the default corpus and the one visualised in the results section.
 The utterances of the transcripts are subjected to part-of-speech tagging and named entity recognition using ``spaCy``'s nlp pipeline [en_core_web_md](https://spacy.io/models/en#en_core_web_md).
 The script outputs a ``.csv`` in the ``data`` folder, indicating change in relative freqency per 10,000 words for selected word classes in both child speech and child-directed speech.
 The selected word classes are: ADJ (adjective), ADP (adposition), ADV (adverb), AUX (auxiliary), CCONJ (coordinating conjunction), NOUN, PRON (pronoun), PROPN (proper noun), SCONJ (subordinating conjunction), and VERB.
 See [Jurafsky & Martin (2023)](https://web.stanford.edu/~jurafsky/slp3/8.pdf) for definitions of word classes.
 Additionally, the relative frequency of named entities referring to people is also included, as well as the total amount of words spoken (_utterance\_len_) and the mean length of utterances (_mean\_utt\_len_).